hkust-vgd/scenenn/README.md

 	└── kinect2.ini             /* intrinsic matrix data for Kinect v2 camera   */
 ```

-Depending on which application you are working on, you might want to download only the mesh with annotation (~100 - 200MB per scene), or include the raw RGBD (~1 GB per scene).
+- Depending on which application you are working on, you might want to download only the mesh with annotation (~100 - 200MB per scene), or include the raw RGBD (~1 GB per scene).

-The object tag and axis-aligned bounding box are stored separately in the XML file.
+- The object tag and axis-aligned bounding box are stored separately in the XML file.
 If you need object poses, please find them in the `beta` repository, below.

+- The format of the oriented bounding box is: box center (x, y, z), box dimension (along x, y, z), and a quaternion (x, y, z, w) that represents the rotation of the box.
+Please note that the obbox are computed using eigen decomposition, so it is only accurate when the object is elongated enough.

 ### Color meshes
 The color meshes for each scene could be downloaded from our experimental repository here: [https://drive.google.com/drive/folders/0B2BQi-ql8CzeakFnWWpqS3hVWlE]